ckaestne/seai/lectures/21_teams/teams.md

 # Learning Goals

+* Understand different roles in projects for AI-enabled systems
 * Plan development activities in an inclusive fashion for participants in different roles
+* Diagnose and address common teamwork issues
 * Describe agile techniques to address common process and communication issues